emmahewson/mp1_batala_bangor/README.md

 #### **Animated button lines on no-hover devices**

-During development I created 'buttons' which had a hover CSS animation on them where lines animated out from behind the circle (designed to represent drum vibrations.)
+During development I created buttons which had a hover CSS animation on them where lines animated out from behind the circle (designed to represent drum vibrations.)
 However I wanted the lines to be visible on devices where there was no hover available (e.g. touchscreen).
 My solution was to create an additional media query for devices without a hover function that changed the starting values for the scale transform to the final values of the animation.

 <details><summary>Final Code Snippet</summary>